Adamjee Haji Dawood: Early life

-Adamjee Haji Dawood was born in 1880 in Jetpur, Kathiawar, Gujarat in British India in a Memon family.
+Adamjee Haji Dawood was born in 1880 in Jetpur, Bombay Presidency in British India in a Memon family.
 While still in his teens, he ventured out to Burma and started operating as an independent businessman.
 The first few years of his career were spent in the rice, match-book-making for lighting home stoves and jute trade.

 By 1922, he had accumulated sufficient resources and a strong presence in the commodities markets, enabling him to set up his first industrial venture – a match factory in Rangoon.
-In 1927, he returned to India to establish a jute mill in Calcutta.
+In 1927, he returned to establish a jute mill in Calcutta.
 The Adamjee Jute Mills Limited was the third jute mill to be set up by an Indian and the first Muslim-owned public company in British India.
 To capture this emerging niche, Adamjee along with Mr. G. D. Birla of Birla Jute, broke into this monopolistic trade controlled by the East India Company until that time.

 He was also an avid educationist and philanthropist.
-He was responsible for financing and helping a number of educational institutions in India and Pakistan.
+He was responsible for financing and helping a number of educational institutions in present-day India and Pakistan.